 Information for Faculty and Staff

-First, why are we doing this work?
-Our goal is to guide students on the most efficient path to reach their education and career goals.
-When they are pursuing a program that could potentially require licensure, this means providing information about the educational requirements to obtain a license.
+It is important that we do this work because it is vital in effectively guide students along the most efficient path to achieve their educational and career objectives.
+For programs that may lead to professional licensure, this means providing clear and accurate information about the educational requirements necessary to obtain a license.

 Departments are required to research licensure requirements in any states/territories where you want to advertise or admit new students.
 Students will not be admitted from states/territories where no determination has been made or where we do not meet licensure requirements.